-You can now visualize your tests results in an easy way and quickly identify failed tests in your build.
-Test reporting will be automatically enabled in your pipeline when it detects xUnit-compatible test results.
+We've made it easier to quickly identify failed tests in your build.
+Test reporting will be automatically enabled in your pipeline when it detects xUnit-compatible test results which include a fail.

-If your build step generates test results, Pipelines will automatically detect and visualize them in the web interface.
-Pipelines can work fine with any XML xUnit-compatible test reports, independently of the language they are written in.
+If your build step generates test results, pipelines will automatically detect and show any failures in the web interface.
+Pipelines work with any XML xUnit-compatible test reports, regardless of the language they are written in.

 Any user with read access to the repository can view the test results in the pipelines log panel.
 If failed test results are found, the log view will change to highlight the failed tests, showing the reason and the stack-trace if present.
-Still, the full log view would be available using the log panel dropdown, which allows to switch between the full log and test reporting views.
+The full log view is also available using the Build tab.

-In order to enable Test Reporting, you just need to make sure that build test reports are generated in one of the following supported default locations (with a directory depth of 3 levels):
+To enable test reporting, make sure that build test reports are generated in one of the supported default locations (with a directory depth of 3 levels):

 The test report file scanner will begin searching from the base directory of your build: